thomas-lamiaux/coq/doc/sphinx/using/tools/coqdoc.rst

   :-latin1, --latin1: Select ISO-8859-1 input files.
 It is equivalent to
     --inputenc latin1 --charset iso-8859-1.
-  :-utf8, --utf8: Set --inputenc utf8x for |Latex| output and--charset
+  :-utf8, --utf8: Set --inputenc utf8x for |Latex| output and --charset
     utf-8 for HTML output.
 Also use Unicode replacements for a couple of standard plain ASCII notations such as → for ``->`` and ∀ for ``forall``. |Latex|
     UTF-8 support can be found